TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/calibration/index.md

 > [!Warning]
 > If you change your planning district system please go through each calibration step to
-> see what parameters be effected, including the ones that came with the base GTAModel V4.
+> see what parameters be affected, including the ones that came with the base GTAModel V4.

 > [!Tip]
 > When working with calibration modules TMG has the tradition of naming the module to describe